 A support person is an individual chosen by a person with a disability to provide services or assistance with communication, mobility, personal care, medical needs or with access to goods or services.
 Personal care needs may include, but are not limited to, physically transferring an individual from one location to another or assisting an individual with eating or using the washroom.
-Medical needs may include, but are not limited to, monitoring an individual's health or providing medical support by being available in the event of a seizure.
+Medical needs may include, but are not limited to, providing medical support by being available in the event of a seizure.